Everest Base Camp Trek - 8 Days

 Dal Bhat is a dish comprised of lentil soup served with rice and seasoned with a variety of spices and herbs, and it’s typically offered in an all-you-can-eat fashion.
 If you prefer Western-style meals, you can also order sandwiches, potatoes, and even pizza for lunch.

 For dinner, you’ll choose your meal from a menu that’s very similar to the options you had at lunch: Thukpa, dal Bhat, stews, pizza, and several varieties of curry.
-But every hiker on this trip should try momos at least once.
+But every hiker on this trip should try Momos at least once.
 These dumplings are a true Himalayan specialty, stuffed with meat or cheese before being steamed or fried to perfection.
 Enjoying a plate of momos and a hot mug of tea as the sun sets over the mountains is a quintessential trekking experience.
 For dessert, you can dig into some rice pudding, apple pie, or pastries—or simply munch on every hiker’s favorite snack: a Snickers bar.

-Please note: while teahouse menus feature plenty of meat-based, non-veg dishes, it’s good to remember that most of these ingredients are flown from Kathmandu to Lukla and carried by porters into the mountain villages of Khumbu.
+Please note: While teahouse menus feature plenty of meat-based, non-veg dishes, it’s good to remember that most of these ingredients are flown from Kathmandu to Lukla and carried by porters into the mountain villages of Khumbu.
 Under these unrefrigerated conditions, meat-based dishes have the potential to upset your stomach.
 We also recommend avoiding alcohol and tobacco while trekking at high altitudes.

 Water and drinks for the Everest Trek